 There is only one way to improve your English language speaking skills to overcome the English language speaking barriers – and that’s to speak English.
 It sounds simple, but finding an English-speaking partner can be a challenge.
 The most important thing is to find a native speaker who can guide you on your journey to overcoming English language barriers.

-A native English speaker will also be able to help you understand the nuances of the different English dialects.
+A native English speaker will also help you understand the nuances of the different English dialects.

 Speak English every day to put your theoretical knowledge into practice.
-This will not only expand your knowledge and understanding of the English language but will also give you the confidence to use the English language outside of a classroom environment.
+This will expand your knowledge and understanding of the English language and give you the confidence to use the English language outside of a classroom environment.